OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.7/outlook-requirement-set-1.7.md

 ## What's new in 1.7?

-Requirement set 1.7 includes all of the features of [Requirement set 1.6](../requirement-set-1.6/outlook-requirement-set-1.6.md).
+Requirement set 1.7 includes all of the features of [requirement set 1.6](../requirement-set-1.6/outlook-requirement-set-1.6.md).
 It added the following features.

 - Added new APIs regarding the recurrence pattern on appointments and messages that are meeting requests.
 - Modified the item.from property to also be available in Compose mode.